carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_trainingpipeline_DiskStation_Jun-07-1543-2022_DownloadConflict.md

 - a data transformation model that will be used to transform the data into a format that can be used by the machine learning model.
 - a machine learning model that will be used to predict the concrete strength of the concrete.

 The two models will be used in conjunction in our final deployment.
-It is also possible to create a single model that will execute both steps, but the two models approach was selected primarily to show how use different models together.
+It is also possible to create a single model that will execute both steps, but the

 An outline of the pipeline implemented in this example is shown in the diagram below.
 The diagram shows the steps that are part of the pipeline and the outputs of each step.